 Payments made online are posted to student account immediately.

 Students can authorize others (parents, grandparents etc...) to view and pay bills.

-Easy to read online history of past statements and payments.
+Easy to read online history of past term activity and payments.

 Ability to schedule future payments.

 Ease of use and convenience. e-Bill is available 24 hours a day.